nikhildhimam25-cmyk/generative_ai_projects/README.md

 people to reduce the risk of fraud and mishappenings

-vector.ipynb - used google colab for data ingestion,embedding and to store in faiss_index file main.ipynb - created rag pipeline loaded used some llm model for differnent for better response main.py - created streamlit UI
+vector.ipynb - used google colab for data ingestion,embedding and to store in faiss_index file main.ipynb - created rag pipeline loaded used some llm model for differnent for better response
+main.py - created streamlit UI,used mitral:latest model